polartron/midnight/index.md

 </h3>
 I can write and modify simple scripts.
 I've used this to make a Raspberry PI powered robot on wheels back in 2015 and I've messed around with tensorflow for machine learning.

 <h3>
 Javascript
 </h3>
-I've made some scripts with Tampermonkey and NodeJS.
+I've made some scripts with Tampermonkey and Node.
 I made an arbitrage trading bot for a Dota 2 trading website back in 2014 and a crypto arbitrage trading bot for an exchange without a trading API in 2020.
 When I worked in Krillbite I made a simple web server using express in node to collect editor, screenshots and performance logs when working on Mosaic.

 <h3>
 Shaders
 </h3>
 I've written a few shaders.
 Most of them are technical shaders like using double buffering for water and melting snow, metaballs, or instancing of objects using compute buffers.
 I'm not so good at making things look pretty but I'm not calling myself an artist.

 <h3>
 Teaching